Follow these steps during the scoping phase of your project:

 If the project is in one of the 15 coastal counties and requires one of the federal licenses or permits listed for Washington State on the National Oceanic & Atmospheric Administration’s State Federal Consistency list website, you will need a Coastal Zone Management (CZM) Act Consistency Determination in final design.

-If the work only needs a Section 404 Nationwide Permit, Regional Conditions for Seattle District (PDF 1.5MB) or the NWP terms and conditions to see if you need to apply for CZM review or if it’s programmatically covered.
+If the work only needs a Section 404 Nationwide Permit, check the Regional Conditions for Seattle District (PDF 1.5MB) or the NWP terms and conditions to see if you need to apply for CZM review or if it’s programmatically covered.

 Shorelines